yereverluvinunclebert/panzer-WoT-Hit-Rate-Gauge/README.md

  - Type the number you find here (eg. 1003670189)

- That is your user ID, type it into the widget and hit Enter.
+ That is your user ID.
+Open the widget Preferences, type it into the widget and hit Enter.
 If it is a valid ID then after a few seconds the gauge will obtain and register your win rate and indicate your noobness/unicumness.

  LICENCE AGREEMENTS: